Animals with red eyes display an interesting and frequently remarkable characteristic that piques our interest and curiosity.

 Ring-tailed lemurs use their red eyes to communicate and identify members within their social groups.

-This captivating primate species serves as a remarkable example of the diverse array of intriguing traits found in animals with red eyes.
+This captivating primate species is a remarkable example of the diverse array of intriguing traits found in animals with red eyes.

 14. Wood Duck

-The crimson eyes of the wood duck are a kind of camouflage.
+The wood duck’s crimson eyes are a kind of camouflage.
 While looking for food, the duck may blend into the surroundings because of its red coloring.

 A nictitating membrane is a distinctive eye feature seen only in wood ducks.

-Living in North America, Europe, Asia, Australia, and New Zealand are wood ducks.
+Wood ducks live in North America, Europe, Asia, Australia, and New Zealand.
 During the winter, they move from one location to another, preferring marshes and lakes.

-When they return to their mating grounds in the spring, you may find them the best.
+You may find them the best when they return to their mating grounds in the spring.

 15. Black Necked Grebe